 Water Safety While Traveling

-Essential guidelines for safe drinking water and preventing waterborne illnesses
+Essential CDC & WHO 2025 guidelines for safe drinking water and preventing waterborne illnesses worldwide

 Understanding Water Safety Risks

 Access to clean, safe drinking water varies widely around the world.
-Water that locals drink without issues may contain bacteria, viruses, or parasites that your body isn't accustomed to.
-Understanding water safety is crucial for travelers to prevent waterborne illnesses like traveler's diarrhea, giardiasis, typhoid, cholera, and hepatitis A.
+Water that locals drink without issues may contain bacteria, viruses, or parasites that your body is not accustomed to.
+Understanding water safety is crucial for travelers to prevent waterborne illnesses like traveler's diarrhea, giardiasis, typhoid, cholera, hepatitis A, and dysentery.

-According to the CDC, water-related illnesses are among the leading causes of travel-related health problems.
-Even in developed countries, water treatment and safety standards can differ from what you're used to at home.
+According to the CDC, water-related illnesses are among the leading causes of travel-related health problems, affecting up to 50% of international travelers to high-risk destinations.
+Even in developed countries, water treatment and safety standards can differ from what you are used to at home.

 Know Before You Go: Water Safety by Region